Death Classification: Line of Duty Death

 Before Officer Pennell’s death, he was able to give a brief description of their assailants.
 He described two men, one six feet tall with a silk hat, the other approximately 5′ 8“ tall.
 Trying to convey more details, Officer Pennell was unable to due to his injuries.

 There were six arrests after the murders.
 John Pike was arrested on suspicion but later discharged on July 21, 1903.
 On November 30, 1909, Charles Kruger, under sentence of death for the murder of Constable Henry F. Bierer in Greensburg, Pennsylvania, on July 10, 1903, confessed to the murders of Officer Devine and Pennell.
 On February 11, 1904, Bierer was hanged in Pennsylvania.
 On August 12, 1905, Louis Stockowski was also arrested on information given by Louis Growzeski, who was at the time serving a sentence in Illinois State Penitentiary at Joliet.

-Officer Devine was waked at his residence located at 741 West Ohio Street and his funeral mass was held at St. Malachy's Church.
+Officer Devine was waked at his residence located at 741 West Ohio Street.
+His funeral mass was held at St. Malachy’s Church.
 He was laid to rest on August 14, 1902 in Calvary Cemetery, 301 Chicago Avenue, Evanston, Illinois.
 His grave is located in Lot 24, Block 39, Section S.